john7rho/orpheus_website/README.md

 ```
 Once all packages are downloaded and installed run.

-### Installng the Pitch Shifter
+### Installing the Pitch Shifter

-This portion allows us to pitch up songs without changing the speed.
+The pitch shifter allows us to pitch up songs without changing the speed.
 Note: Python 3.7+ is required.
 To install, make sure to follow the steps below:

 ```
 $ git clone https://github.com/cwoodall/pitch-shifter-py.git
 $ cd pitch-shifter-py
 $ pip install .
+$ cd ..
 ```

 ## Running the tests